Death-qualified jury: Bias

 The bias imposed by the rule goes beyond the application of the death penalty itself.
 Several studies have found that death-qualified juries are made up of fewer women and minorities.
 Death-qualified juries are often criticized because they have a similar effect as excluding jurors based on race or gender, which intentional exclusion, in Batson v.
 Kentucky in 1986, was held as inconsistent with the Equal Protection Clause of the Fourteenth Amendment.

 Empirical evidence adduced in Lockhart also has shown that death-qualified juries are more likely than other jurors to convict a defendant.
 That is, death-qualified jurors are more likely than non-death-qualified jurors to vote for conviction when assessing the same sets of facts.
-It is argued that since death-qualified juries overrepresent these groups there is a propensity to render guilty verdicts on cases of any type, including those in which the death penalty is not considered.
+It is argued that since death-qualified juries overrepresent these groups there is a propensity to render guilty verdicts even on counts in which the death penalty is not considered.